Click below to be directed to our online application system:

 - Doctoral students must have fulfilled all preliminary requirements for the doctorate degree except the dissertation by the time research commences.
 The fellowship will not cover tuition fees.

-- Researchers without a doctorate but with a record of academic publication are eligible (not less than 10 refereed articles).
+- Senior researchers without a doctorate but with a record of academic publication are eligible (not less than 10 refereed articles).

 - Master's degree holders without a record of academic publication are only eligible to apply for a joint research project with a lead researcher who holds a PhD.

-- Scholars who received a PARC fellowship in the last three years as well as scholars who received two PARC fellowships are not eligible to apply.
+- Former PARC fellows who received a grant in the last three years as well as scholars who received two PARC fellowships are not eligible to apply.

 - Palestinians who are also U.S. citizens must choose to apply either to the Palestinian Research Fellowship competition or the U.S. Research Fellowship competition.
 They may not apply to both competitions in the same year.